 The more we take in the breadth of expertise on this issue, the more we are convinced that the laws in most state are pretty much right on target.
 Few in the general public really have an appreciation for how much careful thought and debate, hard work and expertise, compromise, principle and leadership goes into wrestling a policy into a state law.
 When considering the sum whole of all 50 states, all 50 state legislatures, the US Congress, and the many, many very capable people who contribute to how our laws are made, we see that the system has actually made some very good decisions and drawn some very well-considered lines.

 All states and the federal government have come to these same conclusions: Older juveniles can be held criminally responsible in some cases.
 Some people are hopelessly, defectively dangerous even at a very young age.
 Most juveniles deserve a real chance at rehabilitation for most crimes.
 Exceptionally violent crime changes young people into people that are very hard to allow out in society for a very, very long time.
-Ages 14-17 are reasonable ages for consideration for trial in the adult criminal justice system – on a case by case basis – because the juvenile system releases offenders after only a few years at 21 who are still very dangerous in some cases.
+Ages 14-17 are reasonable ages for consideration for trial in the adult criminal justice system – on a case by case basis – because the juvenile system releases offenders after only a few years when they turn 21.
+In some cases, the juvenile system released offenders who are still very dangerous

 Some of those working against the prison sentences being served by those who murdered our loved ones just repeat the same “its a human rights violation to imprison a juvenile” no matter their crime, no matter their age, if they are under 18.